Rui-li023/InstructScene/README.md

 - **2024-02-28**: The source code and preprocessed dataset are released.
 - **2024-02-07**: The paper is available on arXiv.
 - **2024-01-16**: InstructScene is accepted to ICLR 2024 for spotlight presentation.

-## 📋 TODO

-- [x] Release the training and evaluation code.
-- [x] Release the preprocessed dataset and rendered images on HuggingFace.
-- [x] Release the pretrained weights of fVQ-VAE to quantize OpenShape features of 3D-FRONT objects.
-- [x] Release the script for caption refinement by OpenAI ChatGPT.

 ## 🔧 Installation